aenorhabditis6/test/README.md

 ## Abstract

-This independent study uses Brownian dynamics simulations following Madhuvanthi's work to investigate semi-flexible filament chain shapes under varying mechanical and thermal conditions.
+This independent study uses Brownian dynamics simulations following Dr. Athani's work (2024) to investigate semi-flexible filament chain shapes under varying mechanical and thermal conditions.
 We looked at the interactions between bending stiffness, stretching moduli, and thermal fluctuations by setting up a new initialization filament configuration with 1 chain and many beads in a calculated curvature.
 Specifically, we examine how initial chain shapes evolve over time with differernt bending moduli based on our stability analysis.
 The simulation results showed that with the calculated curvature set-up the chain does not tend to have the expected stable shape.
 This is an ongoing project and further results would be tested and evaluated.

 ## Introduction

 Semiflexible filaments play a crucial role in numerous biological and synthetic systems, from cellular cytoskeletons to engineered nanomaterials.
-This study builds upon previous research exploring the emergent behaviors of active semiflexible filaments, with a specific focus on developing a framework for analyzing the stability of bead chain shape under different conditions.
+This study builds upon previous research exploring the emergent behaviors of active semiflexible filaments, specifically focusing on developing a framework for analyzing the stability of bead chain shape under different conditions.

 ### Theoretical Background

-The fundamental challenge in modeling semiflexible filaments lies in tracking the exact behaviors of filament chaines with mechanical constraints and material properties.
+The fundamental challenge in modeling semiflexible filaments lies in tracking the exact behaviors of filament chains with mechanical constraints and material properties.
 My investigation is grounded in Chanania's mathematical framework that describes filament dynamics through a complex interplay of forces and time.

 The core of our analysis revolves around the curvature equation: